box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 or signers.

-Required fields include, for example, the signature pad field, the full name, the date.
+Required fields include, for example, the signature pad field, the full name, and the date.

-These fields have an owner, meaning they are populated by a specific signer and can not be shared between them.
+These fields have an owner, meaning they are populated by a specific signer and cannot be shared between them.
 They can be `mandatory` or `optional` , and be pre-populated by your application.
 However even if pre-populated, they can always be changed by the `signer`.